-While the PM is engrossed in efforts to deliver a project on time and within budget, shareholders are waiting to see if the results fit their strategic goals.
-KPI’s provides linkage between the strategic objectives and project goals, reducing attrition among project managers, employees, shareholders, and customers.
+While the Project Manager is engrossed in efforts to deliver a project on time and within budget, shareholders are waiting to see if the results fit their strategic goals.
+Project Management KPIs provide a linkage between the strategic objectives and project goals, reducing attrition among project managers, employees, shareholders, and customers.

-KPIs can be used as an effective control tool.
-Instead of waiting until a project is completed to evaluate the performance, the PM measures periodic progress against set targets to determine whether the project is headed in the right direction.
+Project Management KPIs can be used as an effective control tool.
+Instead of waiting until a project is completed to evaluate its performance, the PM measures periodic progress against set targets to determine whether the project is headed in the right direction.

 The cost performance index (CPI) measures financial management efficiency in a project.
 CPI ratios have the following implications: